 Winters in Zion are commonly cold and wet, with the majority of our precipitation falling during December through February.
 December is the coldest month of the year here, with average daily temps in the low 40s.
-To prepare for a day out in this Winter wonderland, make sure you have shoes suitable for snow and ice, as well as a warm jacket, hat and gloves.
-There may be road and trail closures for several days after a storm while snow and ice melt.
-Always check trail conditions at the Zion National Park Visitor center.
+To prepare for a day out in this Winter Wonderland, make sure you have shoes suitable for snow and ice, as well as a warm jacket, hat and gloves.
+There may be road and trail closures for several days after a storm while snow and ice melt, so make sure to check the trail conditions at the Zion National Park Visitor Center.

 For more Zion Weather information, please visit the National Park Service website: